seillama-io/seillama-docs/docs/kubernetes/install/talos.md

 3. Create a VM booting with the image (`Create VM > OS > ISO image`)
 4. Boot the machine

-## Static IP adress setup for your VM
+## Static IP address setup for your VM

-1. From your Proxmox instance using the web interface: retrieve the MAC adress of your new VM running on Talos OS (`Datacenter > pve > YOUR_VM_INSTANCE > Hardware > Network device (net0)`)
+1. From your Proxmox instance using the web interface: retrieve the MAC address of your new VM running on Talos OS (`Datacenter > pve > YOUR_VM_INSTANCE > Hardware > Network device (net0)`)
-2. From you router, assign a static IP to your VM using its MAC adress (e.g from Freebox OS: `Freebox settings > DHCP > Static leases > Add a DHCP static lease`)
+2. From you router, assign a static IP to your VM using its MAC address (e.g from Freebox OS: `Freebox settings > DHCP > Static leases > Add a DHCP static lease`)

 ## Cluster setup

-During this step, we will setup our Talos cluster to run a fully functionnal Kubernetes cluster.
+During this step, we will setup our Talos cluster to run a fully functional Kubernetes cluster.

 ### Talosctl installation